 “It’s one thing to read about a railroad in a book or see them in a museum, but quite a different experience to see them come alive with the steam billowing out of the auxiliary systems and pistons.
 When you see that, you never forget it!”

-The Candy Cane Express rolls along a three-mile stretch of track from Garibaldi to Rockaway Beach.
-At 10 miles an hour, it is a pleasant cruise.
+The Candy Cane Express rolls along a 3-mile stretch of track from Garibaldi to Rockaway Beach and at 10 mph it is a pleasant cruise.

 “We go right along the water,” said Murphy.
 “We keep moving north and we go across a lake with water on both sides of the rail, and of course we roll right into downtown Rockaway Beach.
 It’s just good fun.”

-Suddenly, a jolly old man greets young and old alike with a huge smile.
+Suddenly, a jolly old man greets young and old with a huge smile.

-Nine-year-old Keegan Ragan loves to ride on trains because the slow-poke ride lets him see more of the coastline.
+Nine-year-old Keegan Ragan loves to ride on trains because the slow poke, 10 mph ride lets him see more of the coastline.

 His parents, Martha and Brad Ragan, agreed that just like many other youngsters, their son has been absolutely hooked on train travel.

 “Oh yeah, Keegan has lots of Thomas Trains, model trains, electric trains, Lego trains.
 It’s his thing, something he’s always been interested in and it hasn’t faded at all the time either.
 So, this is a perfect trip for our family.”

 “Passengers enjoy hot cocoa, Christmas cookies in a nice warm spot that’s out of the rain and wind that we sometimes get here this time of year,” noted Murphy.